 There are plenty of accommodation options at Maspalomas Beach.
 We stayed at Apartamentos El Capricho (they accept bookings only for 3+ nights).
 It’s a nice place on the beach, a 10-minute walk from the lighthouse, right on the Camino.
 I would recommend staying in that area.
 Maspalomas Beach is beautiful.
 You can watch the sunrise and sunset from the beach every day.
 It is spectacular.

-Most of the well-priced places to stay near Faro de Maspalomas accept reservations only for extended stays, from 3+ nights.
-If you want to stay only 1 night you’ll have to book one of the expensive hotels or stay away from the beach.
+Most of the well-priced places to stay near Faro de Maspalomas have minimum period of stay from 3+ nights.
+If you want to stay only 1 night you’ll have to book one of the expensive hotels or stay far from the beach.

 When is the best time for walking?